tgroeppmaier/ft_irc/README.md

 ### Design choices

 This server uses the more modern RFC 2812 IRC implementation.
 Because of the requirement to check the sockets readiness before every send and receive, all the message to a client will be sent at once in one long cstring.
 This is possible because IRC messages all end with `\r\n`.
-For the receiving a large buffer of 4096 bytes is used to read many or most likely all messages that come from one client
+For the receiving a large buffer of 4096 bytes is used to read many or most likely all messages that come from one client.

+The server operates entirely in non-blocking mode, which means socket operations (`accept()`, `send()`, `recv()`) return immediately rather than waiting for completion.
+This is crucial for the event-driven architecture using `epoll`, as it prevents the server from getting stuck on individual socket operations.
+Combined with `epoll`, this enables efficient handling of multiple clients without the need for threading, as the server can quickly check the status of all connections and process only those that are ready for I/O operations.

 ### High level overview

-Server and client application are different processes running on some machine.
+Server and client application are different processes running on the same or different machine.
 For security reasons has each proccess its own memory space and cannot directly interact with another process.
-But to have a functional server, it needs to be able to exchange data with the client.
+But to have a functional server, the server needs to be able to exchange data with the client.
-To overcome the isolation a process needs to request a form of **IPC** inter process communication from the operating system through **system calls**.
+To overcome the isolation, a process needs to request a form of **IPC** inter process communication from the operating system through **system calls**.
 There are different forms of **IPC** of which depending on the context one form might be better suited than another.
 One that most shell users are already familiar with is the **pipe** which allows chaining output of one process into the input for the next process.
 A **pipe** though can only be used by related processes (**fork**) running on the same machine.
 Since a the IRC server usually is not running on the same machine as the clients, a **Socket** and more specifically a **Internet Domain Socket** is the natural choice.

 ### Stream Sockets